prakhar728/auth_template/Readme.md

 String Type - JSON web Token - This has to be added to the headers as `auth-token`:JWT to make requests to private routes.

 If for any reason the JWT token is note present or can't be verified then a message `Access Denied` will be sent by the server.

+## ENV FILE

+The ENV file has two components
+1. `MONGO_URI` - Contains the URL to your Mongo database
+2. `TOKEN_SECRET` -  Contains the Secret token for JWT to use.

+The location of the .env file is in the server.
+So relative pathing from root folder will  be './server/.env'